wajidbaba/global.hackathon/TEAMS.md

 We are five high-school students from Los Angeles, only one of whom actually plays football.
 Our name was inspired by South Park episode ["Go Fund Yourself" (Season 18, Episode 1)](http://southpark.cc.com/full-episodes/s18e01-go-fund-yourself) and we in no other way affiliated with the National Football League team of the same name.

-Please support us and share your experiences/money with us on our [team page](https://www.facebook.com/thewashingtonredskinshack)!
+Please support us and share your experiences with us on our [team page](https://www.facebook.com/thewashingtonredskinshack)!

 ## About our team